thoughtbot/ruby-science/book/solutions/extract_validator.md

 end
 ```

-We extract the validation details into a new class `EmailValidator`, and place the
+We extract the validation details into a new class `EmailValidator` and place the
-new class into the `app/validators` directory.
+new class into the `app/validators` directory:

 ` app/validators/email_validator.rb@7834dfd

-Once the validator has been extracted.
-Rails has a convention for using the new
+Once the validator has been extracted, Rails has a convention for using the new
 validation class. `EmailValidator` is used by setting `email: true` in the validation
-arguments.
+arguments:

 ```ruby
 # app/models/invitation.rb